MultiverseLearningProducts/swe/src/bootcamp/wk3/day1.md

 Your server will serve your html page to any other computer that asks for it.
 The computer needs to be publicly accessible, so it will not work on your computer, unless you expose it to the wider internet, or deploy your server code online.

 We can serve different kinds of files from our public folder.
 For example a .css file or a javascript file.
-Lets try to add some style to our html page using a `style.css` file.
+Let's try to add some style to our html page using a `style.css` file.

-Create a `style.css` file and add the following

 ```css
 * {